univention/office365/README.md

   migrates the existing initialized AD Connection to "defaultADconnection", by creating an udm object of type "office365/ad-connection" and setting the UCR variable: "office365/adconnection/alias/defaultADconnection".
+  Optionally the migration can be started manually at a later stange by running the command /usr/share/univention-office365/scripts/migrate_to_adconnectionalias
 * Group Synchonization doesn't happen by default.
 The UCR variable "office365/groups/sync" needs to activated for this.
 After changing that UCR variable the Univention Directory Listener Needs to be restarted.